ropensci-archive/roweb2/content/blog/2018-04-03-rtika-introduction.md

 ### The R User Interface

-Many in the R community make use of `magrittr` style pipelines, and those needed to work well.
+Many in the R community make use of `magrittr` style pipelines, so those needed to work.
 The Tidy Tools Manifesto makes piping a central tenant [^6], and it makes code easier to read and maintain.

 When writing `rtika`, I created two distinct styles of user interface.
 The first was a lightweight R wrapper around the Tika command line, which I called `tika()`.
 The parameters and abbreviations there mirrored the Apache Tika tool.
 The other functions are in the common R style found in tidy tools, and run `tika()` with common presets (e.g. `tika_html()` outputs to 'html' ).
 For R users, these should be more intuitive and self-documenting.